cterdam/dotfiles/README.md

 - Install [Rime](https://rime.im/).

-  - After installing Rime, install its [plum](https://github.com/rime/plum) package manager.
-First download it:
+  - Rime needs to be used with its [plum](https://github.com/rime/plum) package manager, which is already incorporated as a submodule.

+  - Install all default Rime packages:

     ```zsh
-    cd ~/cterdam
+    cd $HOME/cterdam/dotfiles/plum
-    git clone git@github.com:rime/plum.git
+    bash rime-install :all
     ```

-  - Then use it to download all Rime packages:
+  - Then install the Wuhan Chinese package:

     ```zsh
-    cd plum
-    bash rime-install :all
+    bash rime-install yuxifongfei/hubehua
     ```

 - Install [MacTeX](https://tug.org/mactex/), the recommended LaTeX